Unsweeticetea/StrictlyWorseArmor/README.md

 # StrictlyWorseArmor
 Sorts for any strictly worse armor when given a Destiny Item Manager armor export.
 The script doesn't sort any class items, exotics, or armor with tags so that it doesn't fill with infusion fodder.
-It does not consider Mobility for non-hunter armor.
+It does not consider Mobility for non-Hunter armor.

-Armor_Marker.exe is found in the dist folder.
+Download Armor_Marker.exe from the latest release.

 Steps:
 1. Take a .csv export of your DIM armor (Settings, scroll to the bottom, click "Armor" under Inventory Spreadsheets)